ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 To enable administrative access to your service, you have to set the admin password.
 You might also need to change the password of your service.
 You can do so by using _Update Password_.

 A new, randomly generated password appears, or you can type your own password into the field.
 To regenerate another password, click the icon to the right of the field.
-When you click *Update Password*, you will be asked to confirm before the change is applied.
+When you click *Update Password*, you are asked to confirm before the change is applied.

 **Note:** Changing the password changes the credentials that you or any other services that use the admin user to connect.
 It can cause these services to disconnect and experience downtime.

 ## Whitelisting

 If you want to restrict access to your databases, you can whitelist specific IP addresses or ranges of IP addresses on your deployment.
-When there are no IP addresses in the whitelist, the whitelist is disabled and the deployment will accept connections from any system on the internet.
+When no IP addresses are in the whitelist, the whitelist is disabled and the deployment will accept connections from any system on the internet.

-{{site.data.keyword.cloud_notm}} management services will still be able to connect.
+Even if not explicitly whitelisted, {{site.data.keyword.cloud_notm}} management services are still be able to connect.
 {: .tip}

-### IP Addresses
+### IP addresses

 The *IP* field can take a single complete IPv4 address or IPv6 address with or without a netmask.
 Without a netmask, incoming connections must come from exactly that IP address.